NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 ## 6. Creating the Active Response Script

-The Wazuh proof-of-concept workflow uses a Python script named:
+A Python response script was created as:

 ```text
 remove-threat.py
 ```

-The script reads the Active Response JSON message, extracts the file path from the VirusTotal alert, and attempts to delete the detected file.
+The script reads the Active Response JSON input, extracts the file path from the VirusTotal alert, and tries to delete the detected file.

-For a cleaner repository, store the script in:
+The source script is stored in:

 ```text
 scripts/remove-threat.py
 ```

-The Windows build folder used in the lab was:
+The Windows build folder was:

 ```text
 C:\SOC\ActiveResponse